mwarning/KadNode/windows/README.md

 ./build/kadnode
 ```

 ## Packaging for Windows

 To create a package, [Inno Setup](https://www.jrsoftware.org/isinfo.php) is used.
-Install it and open kadnode.iss, press 'Run' to create a kadnode_setup.exe file.
+Install it and open `kadnode.iss`, press 'Run' to create a `kadnode_setup.exe` file.

 The package will register KadNode as a Windows service that is started on system startup.
 When KadNode starts, it will change the DNS settings for each interface to a public DNS server